xscotophilic/machine-learning-lessons/1 Regression/6 Decision Tree Regression/README.md

 - Some of the other methods: We may readily state that data is segmented, but have we ever considered how and why this occurs?
 The solution to this question can be found in two key concepts: information entropy (E) and information gain (I) (IG).

-- You can read about `How to split the data at several points` in details on provided links:
+- You can read about `Decision Tree Regression` in details on provided links:

   - [Machine Learning: Decision Tree Regression on medium.com](https://medium.com/analytics-vidhya/machine-learning-decision-tree-regression-ff8563ffaf52)